CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 > **[Optional]**
 >
-> **Note:** The logs from WVD might take upto 24 hours to get populated in Log Analytics Workspace, hence it is impossible for you to replicate the below steps at this point.
+> **Note:** The logs from AVD might take upto 24 hours to get populated in Log Analytics Workspace, hence it is impossible for you to replicate the below steps at this point.
 We are providing these steps as a reference for your understanding, you do not need to execute them.
 >
 > i.
 In the *Query Editor*, paste the following query and click on **Run** button.
 >